-Remember that part of controlling the viewer’s eye sometimes includes keeping those eyes right inside the photo.
+Remember that controlling the viewer’s eye sometimes includes keeping those eyes inside the photo.
 The lines in this image lead your eyes in a circular motion, so you never leave the frame.
-The log on the bottom right thirds line sends you right back up into the photo.
+The log on the bottom right-third line sends you right back up into the photo.
 I didn’t place the log here, but I did walk all around while looking through my lens to find the best composition.
-It’s a great exercise to learn to move around and change your perspective to get just the right composition.
+Learning to move around and change your perspective to get just the right composition is a great exercise.

 Get Crazy When You’re Searching for Lines!